anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ??? quote "Our task"

     - **Product**: the members responsible for outlining the product requirements and approving them may involve product managers, executives, external stakeholders, etc.
-    - **Methodology**:
+    - **System design**:
-        - Data engineering: these developers are often responsible for the data dependencies, which include robust workflows to continually deliver the data and ensuring that it’s properly validated and ready for downstream applications
+        - **Data engineering**: these developers are often responsible for the data dependencies, which include robust workflows to continually deliver the data and ensuring that it’s properly validated and ready for downstream applications
-        - Machine learning: develop the probabilistic systems with appropriate evaluation.
+        - **Machine learning**: develop the probabilistic systems with appropriate evaluation.
-        - DevOps: deploy the application and help autoscale based on traffic.
+        - **DevOps**: deploy the application and help autoscale based on traffic.
-        - UI/UX: consume the system’s outputs to deliver the new experience to the user.
+        - **UI/UX**: consume the system’s outputs to deliver the new experience to the user.
-        - Accessibility: help educate the community for the new rollouts and to assist with decisions around sensitive issues.
+        - **Accessibility**: help educate the community for the new rollouts and to assist with decisions around sensitive issues.
-        - Site reliability: maintain the application and to potentially oversee that online evaluation/monitoring workflows are working as they should.
+        - **Site reliability**: maintain the application and to potentially oversee that online evaluation/monitoring workflows are working as they should.
     - **Project**: the members responsible for iterative engagement with the product and engineering teams to ensure that the right product is being built and that it’s being built appropriately may include project managers, engineering managers, etc.

 ### Deliverables